 Beloved, we’re saved by grace alone, but it’s not by grace that is alone.
 We’re saved by a God who sent his Son to redeem us from evil works, a God who sent his Spirit to produce good works in us.
 Those who walk in that way are walking in the name of Jesus Christ and are to be welcomed as Christ’s little children.

-The third and final test: sthe test of enduring fruit.
-John said in verse 49, “We tried to stop him,” but he was unsuccessful in preventing him from doing and continuing to do what Christians ought to do—to preach the Gospel in Jesus’ name, manifesting the power of the Spirit.
-In other words, if someone perseveres in abiding in Christ, he remains firm in the truth, he walks in holiness, he perseveres amid testing—that is a brother, that is a sister in Christ.
+Third, final test: the test of enduring fruit, enduring fruit.
+John said in verse 49, “We tried to stop him,” but he was unsuccessful in preventing him from doing and continuing to do what Christians ought to do, to preach the Gospel in Jesus’ name, manifesting the power of the Spirit.
+In other words, if someone perseveres in abiding in Christ, he remains firm in the truth, he walks in holiness, he perseveres amid testing, that is a brother, that is a sister in Christ.
 It’s not just how someone starts.
 It’s how they finish.
 Jesus said, “The one who endures to the end will be saved.”

-So you just need to know—as elders, leaders, deacons—we’re praying for you that God will give you wisdom to make righteous decisions.
-Christ in his shepherding of his church has brought us by his will into this text, authored by his Holy Spirit, so we can see how to please him in this area as well.
+So you just need to know, as elders, leaders, deacons, we’re praying for you that God will give you wisdom to make righteous decisions.
+Christ in his shepherding of his church, he’s brought us by his will into this text, authored by his Holy Spirit, so we can see how to please him in this area as well.
 Amen?
 So we need his wisdom, his grace to help us to make good decisions.
 So let’s pray for that now, shall we?

 Our Father, we can identify or understand a little bit of what the, of what Solomon said: “With great wisdom comes great sorrow.”
 And we do feel the sorrow and the pain of exclusion and the potential for blow-back, you know, when we have to hold fast to your truth.
 We don’t lament that one bit.
 We hold fast to your truth and stand firm in it because that is a grace and a mercy from you.